beefchimi/vite-css-modules/README.md

 You may also need to configure your IDE to recognize `.module.css` with a specific language mode.
 For example, if our configuration uses a `SCSS`-like feature-set, it might make sense to always have `.css` files recognized as `.scss`.
 Otherwise, you may find features like auto-complete and syntax highlighting not quite working as expected.

+## Remaining work

+- [ ] Convert remaining `.css` files to `.scss`.
+- [ ] Demonstrate the difference between `*.module.(s)css` and `*.(s)css` _(without `module` extension)_.
+  - What effect does this have on `global` vs `local`?
+- [ ] Configure `postcss` for `Vite` and enable `autoprefixer`.
+  - Would be ideal if it could consume `@beefchimi/postcss-plugin`.
+However, that plugin should really be simplified to only include `autoprefixer`, since the other concerns are not as relevant these days.
+- [ ] Implement `Vite > resolve.alias` to allow `@/` alias to `src` folder.
+  - This should work for both `.(s)css` and `.ts(x)` files.
+- [ ] Consider utilizing `additionalData` to auto import some foundational `.scss` utilities.
+- [ ] Implement a `<ThemeProvider />` and demonstrate how easy/difficult it is to maintain different theme styles using `CSS Modules + React`.
+- [ ] Implement some tooling that allows defining "design system tokens" in a _shareable source of truth_.
+  - Would allow us to author a `.json` or `.ts` file that maps "variables to values".
+  - This file would then be importable / parseable by both `.(s)css` and `.ts(x)` files.
+- [ ] Implement some tooling that can parse both `.(s)css` and `.ts(x)` files to allow CSS Custom Properties linting.
+  - This would be necessary in order to "type check" our use of CSS Custom Properties, allowing us to avoid typos.

 ## Exploration

 Here are some quick thoughts on this technology choice:

 ### Pros

-- Is just `CSS`, so all of the editor integration you would expect to have comes _(mostly)_ for free.
+- Its just `CSS`, so all of the editor integration you would expect to have comes _(mostly)_ for free.
   - Autocompletion, syntax highlighting, etc.
-- Extremely shallow learning curve.
+- Shallow learning curve.
-  - Not much to know beyond understanding CSS.
+  - While there are some quirks of CSS Modules, there isn't much to know beyond familiarity with CSS.
 - Control over bundle generation.
   - Can have finer control over bundle splitting and asset caching.
 - Zero runtime cost _(cost is at build time)_.
 - Classname obfuscation _(hashed classnames)_.
   - Development will produce “debug-friendly” class names (`.Header_x37`).
   - Production _can_ produce fully obfuscated class names (`H4a_x37`).
-- Used in combination with `postcss`, which has a healthy ecosystem of plugins.
+- Used in combination with `postcss`, which offers other plugins we require for our production builds.

 ### Cons

-- Given the nature of our app and iteration cycles, caching `css` may not be all that relevant at the moment.
+- Given the nature of our app and iteration cycles, caching `css` may not be _all that relevant_ at the moment.
+  - This is highly debatable however, especially considering we don't even have continuous deployment.
 - With a richly interactive app like ours, runtime CSS might actually offer some benefits.
+  - Would require more investigation before detailing any of those benefits.
 - No type safety.
   - There is nothing to ensure `CSS custom properties` are named/used correctly.
   - Example: A typo in a `CSS custom property` will not throw any errors and can be shipped to production without warning.
   - As a result, it is harder to debug visual issues.
   - This becomes a real issue when we think about extracting a design system into a separate dependency.
-Imagine bumping the dependency and not following the “breaking changes”, which could contain variable renaming... you will be using undefined variables without breaking the build.
+Imagine bumping the dependency and not following the “breaking changes”, which could contain variable renaming... you will be using `undefined` variables without breaking the build.
 - No protection from `custom property` collisions.
   - Can easily write a `CSS custom property` with an identical name.
   - However, there might be some `postcss` tooling to add this feature.
 - Need to manually configure many `postcss` plugins to obtain the feature-set developers want.
+  - Alternatively, use `dart-sass` with only a handful of `postcss` plugins.
 - Cannot share cross-language tokens.
   - Example: Cannot write a selector loop informed by a `array.length` that is defined in your JS code.
   - Would need to either introduce some tooling to enable importing/exporting across languages, or split your source of truth by duplicating the variable in SCSS (degrades confidence).